jjravi/p3lang/README.md

 ```

 You want hello world to be replicated at compile time instead of runtime.
 How would you do it?
-Perl has some very niffy string parsing capabilities
+Perl has built-in string parsing capabilities
 and comes preinstalled in most systems.

 You can write some perl code inside your original file.
 But it is not a
 pure c code anymore, so we should rename the file so other developers do
 not think this is part of the c standard.
 I define a very simple syntax
 to enable embedding perl code in any source code:
 `{.` _with perl code here_ `.}`

-`hint: If you are using vim, you can use modelines to force a particular syntax
+`note: If you are using vim, you can use modelines to force a particular syntax
 to override vim's syntax highlighting from considering the file extension.`

 `main.c.p3`: